Not one that you'd want to use.

 While much of the protocol and networking code can be made common between a client and server, to make a useful general-purpose server requires all sorts of fiddly new code like interacting with OS authentication databases and the like.

-A special-purpose SSH server (called Uppity) can now be built from the PuTTY source code, and indeed it is not usable as a general-purpose server; it exists mainly as a test harness.
+A special-purpose SSH server (called Uppity) can now be built from the PuTTY source code.
+But it's not usable as a general-purpose server.
+Its purpose is to be a test harness.

-If someone else wants to use this as a basis for writing a general-purpose SSH server, they'd be perfectly welcome to of course; but we don't have time, and we don't have motivation.
+If someone else wants to use this as a basis for writing a general-purpose SSH server, they'd be perfectly welcome to, of course.
+But they would have to take responsibility for all of the security hardening that hasn't been done; we don't have time for that, and we don't have motivation.
 The code is available if anyone else wants to try it.